Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- At home last season, as 6.5-point favorites or more, the Chiefs were 3-4 ATS.
+- The Chiefs were 3-4 ATS as 6.5-point favorites or greater at home last season.

-- Last season, Kansas City hit the over in four of eight games at home.
+- In eight home games last season, Kansas City hit the over four times.

 - Last season in away games, Los Angeles was 5-3 against the spread and 3-5 overall.

-- The Chargers were unbeaten ATS (1-0) on the road as 6.5-point underdogs or more.
+- The Chargers were unbeaten ATS (1-0) as 6.5-point underdogs or more on the road.

-- In six of eight away games last season, Los Angeles hit the over.
+- Los Angeles went over the total in six of eight away games last year.

 Powered by Data Skrive.